RoGUENeRF: A Robust Geometry-Consistent Universal Enhancer for NeRF: Results

 \subsection{Robustness To Inaccurate Camera Calibration}

 We evaluate the robustness of our method to inaccurate camera calibration in Table \ref{table:ablation-noise}.
 To simulate the effects of inaccurate camera pose estimation, we apply increasing levels of additive zero mean Gaussian noise to the camera poses estimated by COLMAP.
-We use different standard deviations for the rotation and position elements of the camera pose.
 The rotation standard deviation is expressed in degrees while position standard deviation is expressed as a unit of physical distance, with total scene size set to a bounding cube of length 2.
-For each noise level, we train Nerfacto using the noisy camera poses and evaluate the ability of our enhancer to effectively improve the perceptual quality of the noisy NeRF model.
-We outperform Uformer and NeRFLiX for every level of camera noise.
-For large noise, Uformer and NeRFLiX fail completely, while our approach still achieves an improvement in LPIPS and qualitatively produces a noticeable improvement over the noisy Nerfacto model, as shown in in Figure \ref{fig:results-noise}.
+For each noise level, we train Nerfacto and ZipNeRF using the noisy camera poses and evaluate the ability of our enhancer to improve the perceptual quality of the noisy NeRF baselines.
+Training with incorrect camera poses introduces pixel shifts between rendered images and ground truth, so we assess performance with MUSIQ \cite{ke21}, a SOTA no-reference image quality assessment metric.
+We show that our improvements over Nerfacto and ZipNeRF are larger when using noisy camera poses compared to the no noise setting.
+This is reflected in Figure \ref{fig:results-noise} where we qualitatively evaluate the medium noise setting.
+The baselines suffer a large drop in image quality while \ours~is robust to inaccurate poses and is able to achieve noticeable improvements over the noisy baselines.